Joseph J. Bingham Indianapolis Public School No. 84

-Joseph J. Bingham Indianapolis Public School No. 84 is a historic elementary school building located at Indianapolis, Marion County, Indiana.
-It was built in 1927–1928, and is a two-story, Mission Revival style building on a raised basement.
+Joseph J. Bingham Indianapolis Public School No. 84 Center for Inquiry is a historic elementary school building owned and operated by Indianapolis Public Schools in Indianapolis, Indiana.
+It was built in 1927–1928 as a two-story, Mission Revival style building on a raised basement.
 It is of reinforced concrete construction sheathed in red brick with limestone detailing.
 It has a green clay barrel tile, side gabled roof.
-A wing was added in 1955.